Biafra: I‘ll sabotage another war on Igboland – Nwodo

-President-General of apex Igbo Socio-cultural organisation, Ohanaeze Ndigbo, Chief John Nnia, has vowed to sabotage any attempt to levy war on Igboland in the name of agitation for Biafra.
+President-General of apex Igbo Socio-cultural organisation, Ohanaeze Ndigbo, Chief John Nnia Nwodo, has vowed to sabotage any attempt to levy war on Igboland in the name of agitation for Biafra.

 Chief Nwodo made the vow, yesterday, while addressing Ndigbo in Lagos at the practice pitch of the National Stadium.